 Registration and planning

 Once you have registered and receive the externship planning guide, we recommend you begin planning for your externship.
-The externship planning guide includes sample agendas, activities and contact information for current employers who are willing to share their own experiences in planning a successful externship.
+The externship planning guide includes sample agendas, activities and contact information for employers willing to share their own experiences in planning a successful externship.

 Student application and selection process

 - Pre-business students in the Haworth College of Business are eligible to participate.
-Generally the students are rising sophomores and juniors when they participate in the program.
+Generally, students are rising sophomores and juniors when they participate in the program.

-- As part of the application process, students will prepare a resume and application essay.
+- As part of the application process, students prepare a resume and application letter.